The URL()

 url

-is required, and will be used as the base URL.
+is required, and is used to resolve the final URL.
 Ifurl

 is an absolute URL, a givenbase

-representing the base URL to use in cases whereurl
+A string representing the base URL to use in cases where

-is a relative URL.
+is a relative reference.
 If not specified, it defaults toundefined

 Exceptions